skylar-koningin/cider_install_scripts/README.md

 - https://taproom.cider.sh

-*Requested by Elijah (creator of Cider).
-Please do not host or distribute Cider binaries.*
+*Stated by Elijah (creator of Cider): "We generally don't recommend re-distributing Cider binaries on GitHub, as Cider is a paid product this could lead to unintended interpretation if people don't read into it all the way ... people combing Google can easily skip this information if SEO decided to bump entries."*
+Please don't send Elijah or Cider devs any hate, and I can completely understand their reasoning.

 ## 1. Install Git